- Table of Contents

 Step #1: Understand the Purpose and Scope

-Before starting the writing process, it's crucial to gain a clear understanding of the report's purpose and scope.
+Before starting the writing process, it's crucial to understand the report's purpose and scope clearly.
 Ask yourself: What is the main goal of the report?
 Who is the target audience?
 What specific information needs to be conveyed?
 Clarifying these aspects sets the foundation for the writing process, ensuring the report serves its intended purpose.

 Step #2: Conduct Thorough Research